 The refinery has one of the Russia's largest pyrolysis units that can use different kinds of hydrocarbon feedstock, including straight-run gasoline, propane-butane fraction, and BFLH.
-The enterprise was upgraded to increase the share of gas component in the processed feedstock up to 40%.
-Changes in the composition of feedstock and furnace designs secured high performance of the operations and increased the yield of basic olefins.
+The enterprise was upgraded to increase the share of gas component in the processed feedstock allowing to monetize the Caspian APG with maximum efficiency.

 REFINERIES WITH PETROCHEMICAL OPERATIONS

 Сommissioned in 1964.
 Became a part of LUKOIL Group in 1999